-\CIF which are subject to simplified obligations for the purpose of preparing their recovery plans according to Directive DI20-01
+^{}CIFs which are subject to simplified obligations for the purpose of preparing their recovery plans according to Directive DI20-01

-Furthermore, the Group believes that the risk governance processes and policies are of at most importance for its effective and efficient operation.
+Furthermore, the Company believes that the risk governance processes and policies are of at most importance for its effective and efficient operations.
 The processes are reviewed and updated on an annual basis or when deemed necessary.